-Each Divisional Board reviews ethical and social considerations as part of its annual strategic planning round.
+Each Divisional Executive Management Team reviews ethical and social considerations as part of its annual strategic planning round.
 Ethical dilemmas are also assessed and considered within the Business Lifecycle process.

-Serco will consider operating in countries with known human rights issues, provided we are not connected to abuses.
-This includes abuses by third parties which we are associated with through our operations.
+Serco recognises that it can be a force for good and will consider operating in countries with known human rights issues, provided we would not be connected to any abuses either directly by our employees or through third parties which we are associated with through our operations.
 Serco does not intend to work in countries where:

 - we would be breaching international sanctions, or

 - the local population has shown (for example through fair elections) that it does not want foreign businesses operating in the country